Aster novae-angliae 'Lou Williams' (New England Asters)

 A truly magnificent New England Aster variety, 'Lou Williams' (Aster novae-angliae) features abundant, large, daisy-like, rich ruby to purple-red flowers, 2.25 in.
 (5.5 cm), with broad petals.
 They bloom for weeks from late summer to late fall, on strong sprays that do not require staking.
 Native to North America, it is easy to grow, long-lived, brings cheerful fall color and is a great source of nectar for butterflies.

-Aster novae-angliae, commonly known as New England Aster, belongs to the Asteraceae family, which also includes yarrows, chrysanthemums, and sunflowers.
+Aster novae-angliae, commonly known as New England Aster, belongs to the Asteraceae family, including yarrows, chrysanthemums, and sunflowers.
 The Genus Aster contains over 600 species and thousands of hybrid varieties, providing a wide choice to pick from, as they all vary in habit, height, flower color, leaf shape, and growing conditions.
 Providing an outstanding late-season show with its masses of violet or lavender daisy-like flowers, New England Aster is one of the tallest and most spectacular of the Asters.

-Hardiness | 3
+Hardiness |

-– 8 |
+3 - 8 |

 ---|---|

-Heat Zones | 1
+Heat Zones |

-– 8 |
+1 - 8 |

 Climate Zones | 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24 |